 The delicious Borough Market outpost has a variety of unique bars: curry cheese, crispy chicken beef short rib, and the standard barbecued pork served with peanut.

 Take a bite of each and then move on through its grill-oriented menu (ox-heart skewers and chili chicken wings, for example) and delicious highball cocktails made of fruit.

 If you’re looking to turn it into a celebration, you’ll find a separate karaoke area in the basement, which can hold up to 14 guests, where you can sing songs you love while eating small bites of bao.

 Address: 13.
 Stoney Street, London SE1 9AD

-Small and well-formed Indeed, Lupins is another treat that can be found outside the market.
+Small and well-formed Indeed, lupin is another treat that can be found outside the market.

 The restaurant is right in front of Flat Iron Square and is open for dinner from Wednesday to Saturday, and you can expect a seasonal menu featuring delicious small plates.

-They offer chilled roast lamb leg served with anchovy, prune, and apricot salad, white asparagus served with a boiled egg, parsley-infused sauce, and pork and fennel ragu served on toast with lard.
+They offer chilled roast lamb leg served with anchovy, prune, and apricot salad, white asparagus served with a boiled egg and parsley-infused sauce, and pork and fennel ragu served on toast with lard.
 Simple, comforting, and delicious.